 Explain why the EIS has been prepared and what it sets out to achieve-in particular, the level of detail required to satisfy assessment of the approvals being sought.
 Define the audience of the EIS.

 1.1 Project proponent

-Provide details of the project proponents, including details of any joint venture partners.
+Provide an environmental record of the details of the project proponents, including details of any joint venture partners.
+Include the full name and postal address of the designated proponent(s).

 1.2 Project description